threedworld-mit/tdw/Documentation/python/proc_gen/arrangements/cabinetry/cabinetry.md

 `from tdw.proc_gen.arrangements.cabinetry.cabinetry import Cabinetry`

-A set of cabinetry models and materials.
+A set of cabinetry models.

 ***